Mohammad Asafuddowla

-Mohammad Asafuddowlah is a Bangladeshi lyricist, composer, orator and a former secretary of the Water Development Board of the Government of Bangladesh.
+Mohammad Asafuddowlah is a Bangladeshi lyricist, composer, orator and a former chairman of the Water Development Board of the Government of Bangladesh.
+Secretary of many different ministries of Bangladesh.
 He served as the founding editor of the English daily The Bangladesh Today.
 He was awarded the Ekushey Padak in 1993 by the Government of Bangladesh for his contribution to music.